 This document describes Open Shortest Path First (OSPF) areas and virtual links.

 Areas limit the scope of route information distribution.
 It is not possible to do route update filtering within an area.
 The link-state database (LSDB) of routers within the same area must be synchronized and be exactly the same; however, route summarization and filtering is possible between different areas.
-The main benefit of creating areas is a reduction in the number of routes to propagate—by the filtering and the summarization of routes.
+The main benefit of creating areas is a reduction in the number of routes to propagate - by the filtering and the summarization of routes.

 Each OSPF network that is divided into different areas must follow these rules:

-A backbone area—which combines a set of independent areas into a single domain—must exist.
+A backbone area - which combines a set of independent areas into a single domain - must exist.

-Each non-backbone area must be directly connected to the backbone area (though this connection might be a simple logical connection through a virtual link, ).
+Each non-backbone area must be directly connected to the backbone area (though this connection might be a simple logical connection through a virtual link).

-The backbone area must not be partitioned—divided into smaller pieces—under any failure conditions, such as link or router down events.
+The backbone area must not be partitioned - divided into smaller pieces - under any failure conditions, such as link or router down events.

-Caution: Some of the routers in your network can have partial routing information, which negatively compromises your network, if you do not follow these rules.
+Caution: Some of the routers in your network can have partial routing information, which negatively compromises your network if you do not follow these rules.

 Areas are identified by an area ID.
 Cisco IOS® software supports area IDs expressed in IP address format or decimal format, for example, area 0.0.0.0 is equal to area 0.
 If there are multiple areas in your network, you need to name the backbone area "area 0".
 Since this backbone connects the areas in your network, it must be a contiguous area.
-If the backbone is partitioned, parts of the autonomous system will be unreachable, and you'll need to configure virtual links to repair the partition.
+If the backbone is partitioned, parts of the autonomous system will be unreachable, and you will need to configure virtual links to repair the partition.

 A router with interfaces in two (or more) different areas is an area border router.
 An area border router is in the OSPF boundary between two areas.
 Both sides of any link always belong to the same OSPF area.

 An autonomous system boundary router (ASBR) advertises external destinations throughout the OSPF autonomous system.
 External routes are the routes redistributed into OSPF from any other protocol.
 In many cases, external link states make up a large percentage of the link states in the databases of every router.
-A stub area is an area in which you don't allow advertisements of external routes, thus reducing the size of the database even more.
+A stub area is an area in which you do not allow advertisements of external routes, which thus reduces the size of the database even more.
 Instead, a default summary route (0.0.0.0) is inserted into the stub area in order to reach these external routes.
 If you have no external routes in your network, then you have no need to define stub areas.

 Stub areas are shielded from external routes but receive information about networks that belong to other areas of the same OSPF domain.
 You can define totally stubby areas.
 Routers in totally stubby areas keep their LSDB-only information about routing within their area, plus the default route.